-The following must be achieved within the next 20 years; in Siberia and Kazakhstan-the creation of new large power bases using deposits of cheap coal or the water-power resources of the Angara and Yenisei rivers; the organisation of big centres of power-consuming industries and the completion, in Siberia, of the country's third metallurgical base, the development of new rich ore and coal deposits; and the construction of a number of new large machine-building centres; in areas along the Volga, in the Urals, North Caucasus, and Central Asia-the rapid development of the power, oil, gas, and chemical industries and the development of ore deposits.
+The following must be achieved within the next 20 years: in Siberia and Kazakhstan-the creation of new power bases using deposits of cheap coal or the water-power resources of the Angara and Yenisei rivers; the organisation of big centres of power-consuming industries, the development of new rich ore, oil, and coal deposits; and the construction of a number of new large machine-building centres; in areas along the Volga, in the Urals, North Caucasus, and Central Asia-the rapid development of the power, oil, gas, and chemical industries and the development of ore deposits.
+Alongside the development of the existing old metallurgical centres in the Urals and the Ukraine, the completion is envisaged of the country's third metallurgical base in Siberia, and the building of two new ones: in the central European part of the U.S.S.R., utilising the iron ore of the Kursk ironfields, and in Kazakhstan.
 Soviet people will be able to carry out daring plans to change the courses of some northern rivers and regulate their discharge for the purpose of utilising vast water resources for the irrigation and watering of arid areas.

-The economy in the European part of the U.S.S.R. which contains the bulk of the population and where there are great opportunities for increased industrial output, will make further substantial progress:
+The economy in the European part of the U.S.S.R., which contains the bulk of the population and where there are great opportunities for increased industrial output, will make further substantial progress.

 The maximum acceleration of scientific and engineering progress is a major national task which calls for daily effort to reduce the time spent on designing new machinery and introducing it in industry.
-It is necessary to promote in every way the initiative of economic councils, enterprises, social organisations, scientists, engineers, designers, workers and collective farmers in creating and applying technical improvements.
-Of utmost importance is the material and moral stimulation of mass invention and innovation movements, of enterprises, shops teams, and innovators who master the production of new machinery and utilise it skilfully.
+It is necessary to promote in every way the initiative of economic councils, enterprises, social organisations, scientists, engineers, designers, workers and collective farmers in creating and applying new technical improvements.
+Of utmost importance is the material and moral stimulation of mass invention and rationalisation movements, of enterprises, shops, state and collective farms, teams, and innovators who master the production of new machinery and utilise it skilfully.

-The Party will do everything to enhance the role of science in the building of Communist society; it will encourage research to discover new possibilities for the development of the productive forces, and the rapid and extensive application of the latest scientific and technical achievements; a decisive advance in experimental work, including research directly at enterprises, and the efficient organisation of scientific and technical information and of the whole system of studying and disseminating progressive Soviet and foreign methods.
-Science will itself in full measure become a productive force
+The Party will do everything to enhance the role of science in the building of communist society; it will encourage research to discover new possibilities for the development of the productive forces, and the rapid and extensive application of the latest scientific and technical achievements; a decisive advancement in experimental work, including research directly at enterprises, and the efficient organisation of scientific and technical information and of the whole system of studying and disseminating progressive Soviet and foreign methods.
+Science will itself in full measure become a direct productive force.

-The constant improvement in the technology of all industries and production branches is a requisite for industrial development.
-Technological progress will facilitate the substantial intensification and acceleration of production operations without putting undue strain on the worker, and will achieve the highest degree of precision, standardisation of mass-produced items and the maximum use of production lines Machining will be supplemented and, when necessary, replaced by chemical methods, technological use of electricity, chemistry, electric heat treatment, etc.; radio electronics, semi-conductors and ultrasound will occupy a more and more important place in production techniques.
+The constant improvement in the technology of all industries and production branches is a requisite for their development.
+Technological progress will make man's labour easier, facilitate substantial intensification and acceleration of production and give it the highest degree of precision, will facilitate the standardisation of mass production items and maximum use of production lines.
+Machining will be supplemented and, when necessary, replaced by chemical methods, the technological use of electricity, electrochemistry, etc.; radio-electronics, semiconductors and ultrasound will occupy a more and more important place in production techniques.
 The construction of new, technically up-to-date enterprises will proceed side by side with the reconstruction of those now in existence and the replacement and modernisation of their equipment.

-The development of the specialisation and co-operation of enterprises is a most important condition for technical progress and the rational organisation of social labour.
-Articles of similar type should be manufactured mainly at large specialised plants.
+The development of the specialisation and co-operation, and appropriate combination of related enterprises is a most important condition for technical progress and the rational organisation of social labour.
+Articles of similar type should be manufactured mainly at large specialised plants, with provision for their most rational geographic distribution.